 The arbitration and mediation sector plays an essential role in the world’s economy.
 Swiss Arbitration, under the leadership of ASA (the Swiss Arbitration Association), is a platform that brings together the sector’s key players in Switzerland and abroad.
 We worked alongside ASA to create an all-new brand identity for Swiss Arbitration covering everything from their positioning and naming to their visual identity and website.
 The brand is strong, inclusive and reflects the platform’s international ambitions.

 Disputes between companies are an integral part of business life, and although a court appearance is inevitable in certain cases, the number of companies using arbitration or mediation to settle their disagreements is on the rise.
 Created in 2012 by the chambers of commerce of several Swiss cantons, the former SCAI (Swiss Chambers’ Arbitration Institution) was a world leader in the industry of alternative dispute resolution.
 In 2020, as part of the union between SCAI and ASA, Creative Supply was hired on to forge a new brand that better reflects the diverse competencies and people found within the new ensemble.

 “You want to succeed?
-Think outside the box.
-Can’t find the box?
+Think out of the box.
+You can’t think out of the box?
 Ask Creative Supply.
-They definitely helped us, they might be able to help you.”
+They did it for us, they might be able to do it for you.”

 , ASA President

 A player’s reputation is a (very) major part of their business model in the world of arbitration.
 Thus, any change in brand identity is appraised with caution or even apprehension.
 This is especially true when it’s a new “umbrella” brand being created to bring together several previously independent entities.